BrainWorking Recursive Therapy | BWRTEssex | London | Online

 How do I know if BWRT will help me?

-“Once we know what you want to achieve I’m confident I can help you.
+“We can decide together what you want to achieve.
+Whatever it is, I’m confident I can help.

 Claire Gaskin, L3 BWRT Therapist

 The case studies section shows just some of the cases Claire has helped with, at her practices in Harley Street, London and Southend, in Essex.

 Seemingly incidental situations, such as not being able to find his car keys, could develop into a full-blown panic attack.
 However, such severe anxiety was not the problem that upset S the most.

 He says he realised he needed help the day his mother-in-law knocked on the front door, unexpectedly, and he hid in the bathroom until she went away.